-The gym; it terrifies me!
+The gym- it terrifies me!
 I know, not very badass of me but it is true.
 Why?
-Well, I am not the picture of fitness and I swore people would stare at me, judge me, the usual.
+Well, I am not the picture of fitness and I swore people there would stare at me, judge me, the usual.
 Then I realized I’m not the only one who feels this way and that everyone has to start somewhere.
 I refused to let other people’s opinion of me, real or imagined, influence whether or not I began to lead a healthier life.
 How silly is that?
 Stay overweight and unhealthy because I’m afraid other people will judge me if I go to workout.
 Time to get real, Jewels!

 I’ve started to lead a healthier life by doing the usual stuff like cutting out all drinks but water (and a lot of it) with the exception of my occasional ginger ale and hot tea.
-I have changed my eating habits as well, eat my veggies, forcing myself to eat breakfast (I loathe eating in the AM), and eating more but smaller meals thereby cutting out snacking.
+I have changed my eating habits as well, eat my veggies, forcing myself to eat breakfast (I loathe eating in the AM) and eating more but smaller meals, thereby cutting out snacking.

 I make a conscious effort to park a little farther away at the store and instead of yelling, I walk up the stairs if I need someone.

-All of this is fine and good but without a real work out plan I was never going to lose the weight I wanted to.
+All of this is fine and good but, without a real work out plan, I was never going to lose the weight I wanted to.
 I’m not a self motivated person when it comes to working out.
-My workout had to be something that I was sure I couldn’t half ass, something where I had motivation and wasn’t watching the clock non-stop.
-I picked the PERFECT workout, for me, and am I’m here to share it with you.
+My workout had to be something that I was sure I couldn’t half-ass, something where I had motivation and wasn’t watching the clock non-stop.
+I picked the PERFECT workout for me, and am I’m here to share it with you.

-I learned I love Zumba.
-Love sweating.
+I learned I love Zumba and I love sweating.
 Me!
 I love to work out when it’s in a setting with loud ass, sometimes obnoxious, music and super chipper women.
-I got in there and danced my ass off which is saying something because I already have a pancake ass to being with. *Seriously*
+I got in there and danced my ass off, which is saying something because I already have a pancake ass to being with. *Seriously*